okikio/codepoint-iterator/README.md

 ## Showcase

-A couple sites/projects that use `utf8-uint8array`:
+A couple sites/projects that use `codepoint-iterator`:

 <!-- - [bundlejs](https://bundlejs.com) -->
 - Your site/project here...